Joannamcgallagher/only-fools-and-horses/README.md

 ![Screenshot of buttons](docs/buttons.png)

 * Images
-    * When the site is loaded, the main image shows the Trotter family which are the main characters in the show.
+    * When the site is loaded, the main image shows the Trotter family which are the prominent characters in the show.

 ![Screenshot of main image on page loading](docs/main-image.png)